rabix/benten/Readme.md

 _Benten_ is written using Python3 and developed against VS Code.
 The language server component will work with any editor/IDE that offers language server support.
-Code snippets are currently only available for VS Code.
+Syntax highlighting is currently only available for VS Code.

 [language server]: https://langserver.org/